Fallout 3 and New Vegas remasters: Everything we know so far

 Jez Corden, an Xbox and Microsoft insider who's the editor at Windows Central, reiterated these claims about Fallout 3 and added there are plans for a Fallout New Vegas remaster too.

+Online, there's an official countdown which seems to end with the conclusion of Fallout Season 2 with some speculation this could be something to do with Fallout 3 and New Vegas remasters but Corden says he's heard this is not the case.

-The latest from the rumour mill is a Redditor "experienced [an] issue on Steam" where reviews for both game could not be submitted, with an error message saying "you must wait until this product has been released before writing a review for it" appearing.
+A Redditor "experienced [an] issue on Steam" where reviews for both game could not be submitted, with an error message saying "you must wait until this product has been released before writing a review for it" appearing.
+However other Steam users have found they could still submit reviews without any issue and Corden has said this is also nothing to do with any remasters.

 Others have noticed if you search for Fallout on Steam, it says there are 12 games but only 10 show - although there are claims those two 'hidden' games are existing versions of Fallout 3 and New Vegas for certain countries.